Tchang27/SentimentAnalysis/README.txt

 Results:
 Model 1:
 Built from scratch, using just numpy, model 1 is slower to train than Model 2.
 Testing data from the same source as the training data yield accuracy around 85% after 100 iterations.
+Testing accuracy on external data was 87% on negative sentiments and 89% on posiive sentiments, meaning that there were 13% false positives and 11% false negatives.

 Model 2:
 Using sklearn, the model gets around 84% on the testing data, which was partitioned from the training set and not used during learning.
+Testing accuracy on external data was 86% on negative sentiments and 84% on positive sentiments, meaning there were 14% false positives and 16% false negatives.

 Conclusions:
 Both the model created from scratch and the model created from python's machine learning